heykatie/NomNow/Preparation-Files/backend_routes.md

     "errors": [
       "review : This field is required",
-      "review : Field must be between 5 and 800 characters long.", "order_rating : This field is required",
+      "review : Field must be between 5 and 800 characters long.", "orderRating : This field is required",
-      "order_rating : Number must be between 1 and 5",
+      "orderRating : Number must be between 1 and 5",
-      "restaurant_rating : This field is required",
+      "restaurantRating : This field is required",
-      "restaurant_rating : Number must be between 1 and 5"
+      "restaurantRating : Number must be between 1 and 5"
     ]
   }
   ```